nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

+### Sorting clients : `sort`

+Sorts clients in the FinBook according to given parameter.

+Format: `sort n/ or i/ or m/ ​`

+* Sorts clients in ascending order according to parameter.
+* At least one of the parameters must be provided.

+Examples:

+* `sort n/` Sorts clients in ascending order according to name.
+* `sort m/` Sorts clients according to their meeting dates in chronological order.

+---

 ### Changing Light/Dark mode

 Toggle the theme of FinBook by clicking on the `sun` or `moon` icon on the top right of the application.